-- Develop a viable plan for the SEAKFHP to be able to fund regional fish habitat projects. - Work with the National Fish Habitat Partnership framework to secure on-the-ground project funding consistent with the other NHPs in Alaska and nationally. - Work with local, regional, and national SEAKFHP partners for securing on-the-ground project funding. - Develop request for proposal and evaluation criteria processes and materials the SEAKFHP can use to distribute on-the-ground project funding to potential proposers.
+- Develop a viable plan for the SEAKFHP to fund relevant habitat conservation projects. - Develop request for proposal and evaluation criteria processes and materials the SEAKFHP can use to distribute on-the-ground project funding to potential proposers. - Work within the National Fish Habitat Partnership framework to secure on-the-ground project funding consistent with the other FHPs in Alaska and nationally. - Work with local, regional, and national SEAKFHP partners to secure on-the-ground habitat conservation project funding.